 Developing the Gratitude Attitude

 So often we forget to appreciate what we have, what we have achieved, and what we are working towards.
-The importance of the gratitude attitude and gratitude more generally was more recently brought to my attention as something you can strive towards doing more of as an actionable being, rather than a simple concept, in the book 59 Seconds: Change Your Life in Under a Minute by Professor Richard Wiseman.
+The importance of the gratitude attitude and gratitude more generally was recently brought to my attention as something you can strive towards doing more of as an actionable being, rather than a simple concept, in the book 59 Seconds: Change Your Life in Under a Minute by Professor Richard Wiseman.

 In the book, Professor Wiseman of Hertfordshire University in the United Kingdom expelled tips for life that can be implemented in 59 seconds or less.
-Within the first chapter, ‘Happiness,’ Professor Wiseman talks about developing the gratitude attitude.
-He describes how, when a new smell enters a room, at first you notice it, but quickly you get used to it and it eventually disappears from your consciousness.
+In the first chapter, ‘Happiness,’ Professor Wiseman talks about developing the gratitude attitude.
+He describes how, when a new smell enters a room, at first you notice it, but quickly you get used to it and eventually it disappears from your consciousness.
 However, as we all know, it’s easy to reactivate the smell again by stepping out of the room and back in again.